When you’ve been together for years…but he hasn’t put a ring on it.

 He’s afraid of letting go

 In another post, I’ve had several men comment on a related post that talks about The Likely Reason Why He Refuses To Get Married, saying “There’s nothing in it (marriage) for men anymore – we lose everything, period.”
-The thing is, people have different views and beliefs on marriage, and what it represents.
-Many have been burned by marriage, obviously, and many also do not share traditional/biblical aspects of what marriage represents.

-It could just be too soon
+It could just be too much and/or too soon

 “We’re so in love – we just can’t wait to live our lives together!”
+Now you’re just waiting on the ring.

 You’re obsessing over it